andrewjw/site/_posts/2010-06-30-continuous-integration-testing.md

 flickr_imagelink: 'https://www.flickr.com/photos/mythoto/2917647893/'
 flickr_imagename: "from whence the brick came"
 ---
-At work we recently set up <a href="http://buildbot.net/">Buildbot</a> to replace an in-house continuous integration tool that never really took off.
+At work we recently set up [Buildbot](http://buildbot.net/) to replace an in-house continuous integration tool that never really took off.
 I've used Buildbot before, in a hobby capacity, but using it my day job has really brought home to me how important not only testing is, but testing continuously.